valencik/mastersAPSC/documents/thesis/thesis.md

 ### The Application

 The results of cluster analysis can be written to the database with the `update-database.py` script.
-The clusters (if multiple are written to the database) an author belongs to are shown on the author profile page.
+The clusters an author belongs to are shown on the author profile page.
 This is demonstrated in Figure @fig:author-profile.

 ## Future Work - Data Mining